rreiniks/angular-learning/README.md

+# Learning Angular

-Repo used for learning angular from a udemy course.
+Repo used for learning Angular as part of my internship.
+Learning and most of the code done using a course from udemy.